syncfusion-content/winui-docs/winui/Scheduler/Appointment-Editing.md

 ---
 layout: post
 title: Appointment Editing in WinUI Scheduler control | Syncfusion
-description: Learn here all about Appointment Editing support in Syncfusion WinUI Scheduler control and more details.
+description: Learn here all about Appointment Editing support in Syncfusion WinUI Scheduler control with creating appointment  and more.
 platform: winui
 control: Scheduler
 documentation: ug